-RHF would like to celebrate the great work of all the Nominees and may share information about the nomination through emails and social media channels leading up to the Award announcement during National AccessAbility Week (May 30-June 5, 2021).
+RHF would like to celebrate the great work of all the Nominees and may share information about the nomination through emails and social media channels leading up to the award announcement during National AccessAbility Week (May 26-June 1, 2024).
 For this reason, we require that the Nominator has the permission of the Nominee to submit the online nomination.

 Your description should provide a well-rounded picture of the nominee and the positive impact of their actions.
-Concrete examples of the general and specific efforts and contributions the nominee makes in the school or community and their impact, the qualities that make the individual or team a worthy recipient, and how these have improved inclusion and accessibility.
+Concrete examples of the general and specific efforts and contributions the nominee makes in the school or community and their impact, the qualities that make the individual or group/class a worthy recipient, and how these have improved inclusion and accessibility for people with disabilities.